hydro-informatics/hydropy.github.io/_sources/documentation/glossary.md

   *French: Charriage <br>German: Geschiebtransport*

+Benthos
+   The betnhos is composed of organisms inhabiting the bottom of aquatic environments, including oceans, lakes, and rivers.
+Benthic organisms reside in close proximity to the substrate and comprise various species like invertebrates (e.g., worms, mollusks, crustaceans, and insects), certain fish, and amphibians.
+The benthos plays a crucial role in nutrient cycling, organic matter decomposition, and it serves as a food source for higher trophic levels {cite:p}`flint1975effects, costello2009distinguishing`.

 Boussinesq approximation
   The Boussinesq approximation of the {term}`continuity equation <Continuity equation>` assumes that density variations can be neglected except for the gravity term (i.e., in the vertical momentum equations).
 In addition, the Boussinesq approximation assumes that a fluid is incompressible and that wave motion is inviscid {cite:p}`boussinesq_essai_1877,spiegel1960`.
 Caution: not to be confused with the {term}`Boussinesq hypothesis`.